Asking Questions - ESL EFL Activities, Games and Worksheets

 ESL EFL Speaking Activity - Pre-intermediate - 30 Minutes

-Here is a fun activity that helps students practice asking questions using a variety of question words.
+Here is an entertaining speaking activity that helps students practice asking questions using a variety of question words.
 In the activity, students have five minutes to ask questions to their partner to elicit as many words on their worksheet as they can.
 The class is divided into pairs (A and B) and each student is given a worksheet.
 The students go through the words on their sheet and think of possible questions.
 When everyone is ready, a five-minute time limit is set.
 Student A then asks questions to their partner to elicit as many words from their worksheet as possible.
 After five minutes, the students count up how many words their partner guessed correctly.
 Then, it’s Student B’s turn to ask the questions.
 When everyone has finished, pairs add up both scores to see which pair of students had the highest total.
-That pair is the winner.
+That pair wins the game.

 ESL EFL Speaking Activity - Pre-intermediate - 25 Minutes